tlberglund/groovy-liquibase/README.md

 - column has some undocumented attributes that we should document here...
 - constraints have some undocumented attributes that we should document here...
 - customPrecondition can take param(name: 'x', value: 'y') or x('y')
+- validChecksum is not well documented.
+What it means is that if the changeSet's current checksum does not match what is in the database, consider the contents of the validChecksum element valid.
+This is used if you, for example, want to reformat a changeSet to add white space.
+It doesn't change the functionality, but it will cause it to generate new checksums.

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase 2.0.